 The following can be recommended for patients who are worried about memory loss:

-These measures, with control of BP, cholesterol levels, and plasma glucose levels, also tend to reduce risk of cardiovascular disorders.
+These measures, with control of blood pressure, cholesterol levels, and plasma glucose levels, also tend to reduce risk of cardiovascular disorders.
 Some evidence suggests that these measures may reduce risk of dementia, but this effect has not been proved.

 Some experts recommend